Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Daily** **Swift Action**
 > **Angel's Trumpet Utility 2** ● **Martial**
 > **Near** burst 5, all allies
-> **Effect:** Targets receive a +2 power bonus on attack rolls and add the user's Charisma modifier to damage until the end of the encounter.
+> **Effect:** Targets receive a +2 power bonus on attack rolls and add your Charisma modifier to damage until the end of the encounter.

 > #### The Strength Within